Learning and Development

 In order to meet the requirements for the training and development of its employees, NORMA Group has firmly anchored the topic in its human resources strategy.
 The strategy is implemented at the regional level by Learning & Development Managers and locally by the HR business partners.
 The focus of the activities is on designing and offering globally implementable development processes and programs that are aligned with NORMA Group‘s corporate values and growth objectives.
 In order to specifically promote learning in the workplace and the individual development paths of employees, both direct supervisors and internal mentors as well as external coaches, are available.
 In addition, various local and regional methods of personnel development have been combined into a global portfolio.
 This ensures that all NORMA Group employees worldwide have access to the same talent development program.

-NORMA Group has set itself the goal of ensuring that all employees receive an average of at least 30 hours of training per year.
+NORMA Group has set itself the goal of ensuring that all full-time employees receive an average of at least 30 hours of training per year.
 Training includes both internal and external courses, as well as workshops and focuses not only on task-related (operational) training, but also on general training designed to prepare employees for individual, future challenges.
 In addition, International Short-Term Assignments are also included in the calculation of training hours.
-Employees received an average of 29.6 training hours in 2021 (2020: 20.9) (see GRAPHIC G018: ‘Development of trainings hours’).
+Employees received an average of 38.7 training hours in 2022 (2021: 29.6).
+GRAPHIC G018: ‘DEVELOPMENT OF TRAININGS HOURS’

-In addition, NORMA Group initiated the global management training program “LeadershipCulture@NORMA,” which is specially tailored to the needs of the Company and seeks to promote the creation of a Group-wide network.
-In addition to teaching the theoretical basics, existing knowledge and social skills will be deepened in order to achieve a uniform understanding of leadership within NORMA Group along the lines of its core values.
-The global program is intended to allow for all managers to be trained within the next three years.
-In the period from 2019 to 2021, all plant managers are to undergo global management training.
-Once the coronavirus pandemic has subsided, the training will be continued in the regions and at the plants.
+NORMA Group has also established the global management training program “Excellence in General Management,” which is specifically tailored to the needs of the company and seeks to promote Group-wide networking in a targeted manner.
+In addition to teaching theoretical basics, existing knowledge and social skills are deepened in order to achieve a uniform understanding of leadership within NORMA Group along the lines of the core values.

 Employee training is most effective when it aligns with the demands of the working environment.
 To ensure this, NORMA Group’s approach is principally demand-oriented, based on bottom-up departmental reporting.

-In addition, the competency model, which was developed specifically for NORMA Group, defines the skills that are important to the Company, based on numerous workshops and with the participation of employees in all regions.
-The competency model is integrated systematically into the global and local HR structures (GRAPHIC G019: “Competency model”).
+In addition, the competency model, which was developed specifically for NORMA Group, defines the skills that are important to the company, based on workshops and with the participation of employees in all regions.
+The competency model is integrated systematically into the global and local HR structures ( GRAPHIC G019: “COMPETENCY MODEL”).
 For example, managers have been trained in how to further develop their employees using the competency model, and methods have been introduced to ensure that the selection of new employees is carried out along the framework of the skills that are of importance to NORMA Group.

 Numerous training opportunities for career starters